Contents:

 Tips on ending an email professionally

 Using email signatures is a great way to end any professional email.
-But if executed poorly, an email signature can also become a distraction that takes away from the main topic of the email or even creates issues that distort the entire message.
+But if executed poorly, an email signature can also become a distraction that takes away from the main email topic of the email message or even creates issues that distort the entire message.

 Keep it clean and concise